 We climbed both Driesh and Mayar – out 11th and 12th Munros!

 You might spot that on this trip I’m using a pair of Antishock Walking Poles c/o Leki.
 I find climbing down hills an issue – especially on my hips and knees.
-They are also rather good for scrambling, checking for bogs and ice and generally pointing at things! ou will spot people walking with poles everywhere on the Munros, for good reason – they are a lifesaver.
-It is not often that I am left truly, truly speechless – Corrie Fee, my photos just can’t your landscape the justice it really deserves.
+They are also rather good for scrambling, checking for bogs and ice and generally pointing at things!
+You will spot people walking with poles everywhere on the Munros and for good reason – they are a lifesaver.

 Click for full pano!